HudsonAlpha/rust-msbwt/README.md

 # msbwt2
 The intent of crate is to provide Rust functionality for querying a Multi-String BWT (MSBWT), and is mostly based on the same methodology used by the original [msbwt](https://github.com/holtjma/msbwt).

+NOTE: This is very much a work-in-progress and currently only being updated as a side project during spare time.
+If you have any feature requests, feel free to submit a new issue on GitHub.
+Here is a current list of planned additions:

+1. Incorporate the high-memory BWT implementation from `fmlrc2`
+2. Add a built-in BWT construction tool (instead of relying on external tools like `ropebwt2`)
+3. Add some more query functionality

 ## Installation
 All installation options assume you have installed [Rust](https://www.rust-lang.org) along with the `cargo` crate manager for Rust.